Noeska/illegiblesemantics/projects/proj-2.md

 - <a href="https://open.spotify.com/track/5xXeIlEiWIA8xnPa8BkJyj?si=e87ef00d97334129" target="_blank" rel="noopener"><span>Testament</span></a>

 ## Teutonic Thrash Metal
 As a genre, Teutonic Thrash Metal has a distinct German character, and a few notable exceptions aside, this is reflected in the kind of logos bands in this genre have.
-Like 1980s U.S. Thrash logos, Teutonic Thrash logos are **extremely angular, with fixed angles**, but with **less emphasis on symmetry**, and the letters are generally **more blocky in shape**.
+Like 1980s US Thrash logos, Teutonic Thrash logos are **extremely angular, with fixed angles**, but with **less emphasis on symmetry**, and the letters are generally **more blocky in shape**.
 With this, they seem to be saying, "We believe in substance over style, and function over form."
 Which is all fine and dandy until you try to put a cube through a round hole.
 It's probably why you've never heard of **Kreator** ... while you no doubt own a copy of the **"Black"** album.
 ![Teutonic Thrash Metal](..\assets\img\projects\proj-2\teutonic.jpg)

 ##### Some bands to check out: